Vowels and Formants III: Formants for fun and profit

 You may want to play around with this inexpensive formant instrument: the nose flute, available in US music stores for about 99¢.
 You breathe into it with your nose, and it shunts the air through a narrow passageway into your mouth, which you form into notes as though whistling, and you hear a clean-sounding whistle!
 Here's a snippet from "New Progression for Nose Flute".

 A relatively high-profile native instrument that uses formants is the Australian didgeridoo (you may see many other spellings of this word).
 It is a long, stout tube (the far end rests on the ground in front of the player) into which the performer blows, while manipulating formants to alter the sound.
 Some modern rock groups have incorporated the didgeridoo into their compositions.
-There are quite a few Web sites devoted to the didgeridoo; the first page below gives you samples of the sound of different didgeridoos; the second offers a tutorial in didgeridoo techniques!
+There are quite a few Web sites devoted to the didgeridoo.
+The first page is a YouTube video demonstration of how it's played; the second offers tutorials in didgeridoo techniques!

 Tuvan throat singing (Khoomei)